I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ne-d3dhal--d3dhal-dp2operation.md

 ### -field Notifies the driver to automatically regenerate the sublevels of a mipmap texture using a specific filter type.
-This notification is specified with a <a href="..\d3dhal\ns-d3dhal--d3dhal-dp2generatemipsublevels.md">D3DHAL_DP2GENERATEMIPSUBLEVELS</a> structure.
+This notification is specified with a D3DHAL_DP2GENERATEMIPSUBLEVELS structure.
 The driver receives this notification after performing some other operation that only accesses the top level of the mipmap texture.
 For example, a blit operation.

 </dl>
 </dd>

-### -field <a id="D3DDP2OP_DELETEQUERY"></a><a id="d3ddp2op_deletequery"></a><b>D3DDP2OP_DELETEQUERY</b>
+### -field D3DDP2OP_DELETEQUERY

 <dd>
 <dl>